gdslab/data-to-science/README.md

 `-f docker-compose.dev.yml`

 For example, `docker compose -f docker-compose.dev.yml up --build -d` will build and start the service containers using the `docker-compose.dev.yml` config file.
 This config file contains several additional service containers that can be helpful during development and it maps the backend and frontend code directories to the containers.
 This allows the backend and frontend service containers to immediately reflect the changes without re-building the Docker images.

+The development site can be accessed from `http://localhost`.

 ## Accessing the API